mrc-rowers-hub/mrc-condition-checker/README.md

 Instructions:
 - Run `docker-compose up -d ` (this starts the wiremock container)
 - Run the maven unit tests _(right click on `java.com.mersey.rowing.club.condition_checker` -> run all tests)_

+### Counter.txt File
+The counter.txt file is essential for keeping an eye on the number of API calls made per day.
+It contains the current date which is updated automatically when the API is called, and a counter, which is also updated and refreshed each day automatically, to keep track of the number of API calls made on the current date.

 # Application Logic and Reasoning
 Currently, we are working from a [Miro](https://miro.com/app/board/uXjVPMF8Djc=/?moveToWidget=3458764584603444169&cot=14) (_currently private, please request access if necessary_) page, designed by Adelaide Baron.
 Additionally, work is being prioritised through the GitHub Project associated with this repository.